-In making provision for pupils with SEN and/or Disabilities this policy and the Information Report aim to:
+In making provision for children with SEN and/or Disabilities this policy and the Information Report aim to:

-- ensure that all stakeholders, including Academy staff, pupils, parents and commissioners, have a clear understanding of the Academy approach to SEND support; what is expected of them and what they can expect in terms of provision. - ensure the duties set out in the SEN Code of Practice (2015) and the Equality Act 2010 are fully met, enabling those with special educational needs or disabilities full access to the normal activities of the Academy - develop a culture of high aspiration supported by high quality provision to meet individual needs - promote early identification of need and appropriate intervention - focus on outcomes that ensure successful preparation for adulthood - involve children, young people and their parents in decision-making, communicating with them so that they can participate as fully as possible - ensure that training provided to staff aligns with the specific expertise and knowledge needed within the Academy to support its pupils with SEN - facilitate collaboration between education, health and social services.
+- ensure that all stakeholders, including Academy staff, pupils, parents and commissioners, have a clear understanding of the Academy approach to SEND support; what is expected of them and what they can expect in terms of provision. - ensure the duties set out in the SEN Code of Practice (2015) and the Equality Act 2010 are fully met, enabling those with special educational needs or disabilities full access to the normal activities of the Academy and the appropriate aspects of the Local Offer - develop a culture of high aspiration supported by high quality provision to meet individual needs - promote early identification of need and appropriate intervention - focus on outcomes that ensure successful preparation for adulthood - involve children, young people and their parents in decision-making, communicating with them so that they can participate as fully as possible - ensure that training provided to staff aligns with the specific expertise and knowledge needed within the Academy to support its children with SEN - facilitate collaboration between education, health and social services.

-The Greenwood Dale Foundation Trust ("GDFT") Mission Statement sets out our commitment to high expectations and aspirations to improve outcomes for all pupils ensuring successful transition to adulthood:
+The Greenwood Academies Trust (GAT) Mission Statement sets out our commitment to high expectations and aspirations to improve outcomes for all pupils ensuring successful transition to adulthood:

-- Believing all our pupils can achieve high levels of success. - ii) Identifying and pursuing opportunities where we can add the most value to young people's lives. - iii) Creating a culture and framework where our pupils and employees can learn, develop and thrive.
+- i) Believing all our pupils can achieve high levels of success. - ii) Identifying and pursuing opportunities where we can add the most value to young people's lives. - iii) Creating a culture and framework where our children and employees can learn, develop and thrive.